VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 #### What I could not clean, and why

-**CPX-88216 — held, not loaded.** The carrier code is empty in the source.
+**CPX-88216: held, not loaded.** The carrier code is empty in the source.
 Nothing else in the record recovers it.
 Everything else on that row cleaned fine, so it is flagged rather than discarded, and it needs a lookup against FreightWorks rather than a rule.

-**Four of five timestamps — cleaned, with a stated assumption.** This is the finding I care about. `CPX-88215` states its zone (`...T10:03:00Z`, UTC).
+**Four of five timestamps: cleaned, with a stated assumption.** This is the finding I care about. `CPX-88215` states its zone (`...T10:03:00Z`, UTC).
 The other four carry no zone at all.
 So the feed is not internally consistent, and Terminal 3's local timezone is documented nowhere in what we were given.
 The tempting move is to stamp them all UTC and move on.
 If those four are actually terminal-local, that is a multi-hour error on every one of them, and this tool scores urgency by elapsed time.
 Late-pickup thresholds would fire early or late, on every Terminal 3 record, invisibly.
 So the script parses them at face value, marks `tz_confirmed = false`, and refuses to invent the offset.

-**Two records — seconds imputed.** `08/14/2026 09:45` has minute precision only.
+**Two records: seconds imputed.** `08/14/2026 09:45` has minute precision only.
 Seconds set to `00` and flagged, since a 59-second error does not matter for an urgency threshold but the imputation should still be visible.

 **One forward-looking ambiguity.** Both slash-format dates here resolve unambiguously because `14` and `15` cannot be months.
 Nothing in the export guarantees that.
 A record like `05/06/2026` would be silently wrong half the time, and we would never know.